fomin2601/AI_SPB_task/README.md

 # Pitch-Deck generator

 TODO:
-- Style for each slide
+- Style for each slide (Light, Dark)
 - Parse data about competitors
 - Compare information with competitors
 - Parse data to calculate business model